mcknote/akame/README.md

 # Akame Monitor

-Akame Monitor is a collection of tools useful for web monitoring.
+Akame Monitor is a collection of tools used in constantly monitoring web changes.
 It contains a couple of modules such as extraction, comparison, and notification and allows users to design their own units and construct the workflow flexibly.

 - [Akame Monitor](#akame-monitor)
   - [Use Cases](#use-cases)